 We manufacture at the source of raw materials, giving the opportunity to villages, towns or countries not only to grow, breed or make these materials but also to develop the finished products.
 By re-setting productions standards, we thrive to encourage a new sustainable industrialization not only focused in one or two countries but spread all around the world.

 There are no rules for who can wear or how to wear any IOAN products.
 Most of our garments are sized Petite, X-Small, Small, Medium, Large, and X-Large - you choose your look and how to wear IOAN.
-A size Petite roughly equates to a women's Small, and a Medium is true to size for a Men's Medium.
+A size Petite roughly equates to a women's X-Small, and a Medium is true to size for a Men's Medium.

 The natural indigo dye used in all Clean Clothes productions comes from the Indigofera Tinctoria shrub, cultivated in Tamil Nadu, India.
 In this region, indigo requires no additional water sources, as the plant relies solely on rainwater and is naturally drought-resistant.
 Belonging to the legume family, it requires no fertilizer, provides high yields, and helps reduce soil erosion.

 After the harvest of the indigo plant, water is needed to extract the indigo pigment from Indigofera Tinctoria.
 This water is returned to farmlands for irrigation as it contains no toxic elements.
 The garment dying process also yields zero water discharge as garments are dyed in fermented indigo vats, which dyeing solution is kept for many years maintained with lime and other natural elements.

 Ask questions before buying anything: ask how is it made, who made it, where is it made, in that order.
 Don’t get too frustrated if you don’t get an answer.
 That question will hopefully start to reach leadership of companies and answers will start to arrive, but only if we remember to ask and don’t become shy or tired of questioning.
 Remember that shopping is like voting.